 Get data allows to retrieve data from different source or data connector could be csv document, xlsx, text, pdf, web and json.
 Power query editor is an embedded tools in Microsoft excel spreadsheet and also Microsoft Power Business Intelligent tool for Data cleaning and data transformation which implies as Extract, Transform and Load.

 ILLUSTRATION

-Open an
+Open an Excel Spreadsheet, search for Data and click on Get data, these will display data connector that will allows you extract data.

+Select the particular file extension you want work on maybe a csv or xlsx document.